Assam Govt to introduce Bill in state assembly to ban polygamy | Headlines

 The Assam government is likely to introduce a Bill in the state assembly in December to ban polygamy.
 Polygamy is the practice of marrying more than one person (multiple spouses).

-Assam Chief Minister Himanta Biswa Sarma on Saturday addressed an all-party meeting in Assam's Tinsukia and said that the state government, in the next 45 days, will finalize the Bill to ban polygamy in the state.
+Assam Chief Minister Himanta Biswa Sarma on Saturday addressed a BJP ally parties meeting in Tinsukia and said to media that the state government, in the next 45 days, will finalize the Bill to ban polygamy in the state.
 "A legal committee was formed to analyse whether the state government can ban polygamy or not and we have received positive thoughts.
 We also sought public opinions and suggestions on the proposed Bill for banning polygamy.
 We have received a total of 149 suggestions in response to our public notice.
 Out of these, 146 suggestions are in favour of the Bill and they support to ban on polygamy.
 However, three suggestions have expressed their opposition to banning polygamy.
 Our next phase is to draft the Bill," CM Sarma said.

 "We will finalize the Bill in the next 45 days.
 I think I will be able to introduce the Bill in the assembly in December this year", he added.
 Earlier the expert committee was formed to examine the legislative competence of the State Legislature to enact a law to end polygamy in Assam.
 The committee submitted its report to the Assam Chief Minister on August 6 this year.